Database Diagram (ERD) Design Tool for SQL Server

 -

-In other words, an ER diagram is used to sketch out the design of a database and illustrate its structure.
+In other words, an ERD is used to sketch out the design of a database and illustrate its structure.

 However, many experts prefer to separate them, emphasizing the conceptual nature of ER Model that describes the structure of data